 In conclusion, while researching the untold aspects of the black bear, I came across an interesting paragraph in The Pocahontas Times.
 Significantly, was this the animal killed at Watoga almost 50 years ago?
 Maybe it was.

 George Schoolcraft saw a large bear track on Pyles Mountain.
 He reported it to A. G. Dean.
 The bear traveled to Beaver Creek – from Beaver Creek into Burr Valley, bedded down on Briery Knob.
 The next day Eldridge McComb heard his dog barking and went to investigate.
 The dog had the bear in a large fallen tree.
 They returned to W. S. Smith’s for information about shooting bears.
 When they returned, the bear and dog were gone – heading for Anthonys Creek.

 C.J.
 Maxwell is the pen name of John C. Dean.
 He is a graduate of West Virginia University, 1984, BSJ.

-For 16 years, John lived at Watoga State Park until his father, Vernon, retired after 43 years at Watoga State Park.
+For 16 years, John lived at Watoga until his father, Vernon, retired after 43 years.
 Since 2001, John has been an editor at Puritas Springs Software, a legal software development company in Hinckley, Ohio.
-Previously, he was a legal editor for a Cleveland, Ohio international law firm.
-Additionally, John was a reporter for The Register-Herald in Beckley, West Virginia in the mid-1980s.
-In his spare time, John is writing two novels.
-You can email John at email@example.com.
+From 1989-2001, he was an editor for Squire Patton Boggs, a Cleveland, Ohio international law firm.
+In the mid-1980s, John was a reporter for The Register-Herald in Beckley, West Virginia.
+Feel free to share your Watoga adventures and bear stories with John at firstname.lastname@example.org.